Hands-on Gear Review

 The Ranger is the second least expensive short we tested.
 They retail for only $9.95 more than the least expensive short in the review, the Canari Canyon Gel II, but you get a much more stylish short with a fully separating liner with the Ranger.
 If you are on a budget, we highly recommend you go with the Ranger over the Canyon Gel.
 The Ranger is more versatile, more comfortable, and more stylish.

 The Fox Ranger is the best short to buy if you want a short that can be easily worn on or off the bike.
 It has a very casual appearance, which will blend in as a typical street short.
 This short pedals well and has a good liner with a great chamois.
 Our biggest complaint with the Ranger is that it lacks in zippered pockets, which prevented us from carrying anything in the pockets while riding for fear of losing it.
 If you always ride with a hydration pack or a jersey with pockets this might not be a problem for you.

-Fox also makes the Ranger Cargo which is the Ranger with two added cargo pockets.
-This version looses the rear wallet pocket but gains two more usable pockets, one of which secures with a zipper.
-The Cargo version is also available in either 10” or 12” inseam lengths and retails for $10 more than the regular Ranger.
+Fox also makes the Fox Ranger Cargo - 12 inch in 12 inch and Fox Ranger Cargo - 10 inch which is the Ranger with two added cargo pockets.
+This version loses the rear wallet pocket but gains two more usable pockets, one of which secures with a zipper.
+The Cargo version is also available in either 10" or 12" inseam lengths and retails for $10 more than the regular Ranger.

 — Luke Lydiard